CreamFirst/cream-bot-messenger/tansea.md

-3-bedroom self-catering holiday let
+Tansea is a 3-bedroom self-catering holiday let in Hope Cove, Devon.
 Check-in: from 4:00pm
 Check-out: 10:00am
-Parking: driveway for 2–3 cars
+Parking: Driveway with space for 2–3 cars directly outside Wi-Fi available in the property
-Wi-Fi available
 No smoking (alarms fitted)